kashif/uncertainty-metrics/README.md

 - Importance Sampling Cross Validation
 - Continuous Ranked Probability Score

 ## To add a new metric:
 1. Add the paper reference to the `References` section below.
-2. Add the metric definition to the numpy/ dir for a numpy based metric or to the tensorflow/ dir for a tensorflow based metric.
+2. Add the metric definition to the numpy/ dir for a numpy based metric or to the tensorflow/ dir for a tensorflow based metric.s
-.
-Every file should have a subclass of `datasets.base.BaseDataset`, which at a minimum requires implementing a constructor, `_read_examples`, and `_create_process_example_fn`.
 3. Add the metric class or function to the corresponding __init__.py file.
 4. Add a test that at a minimum implements the metric using 'import uncertainty_metrics as um' and um.*your metric* and checks that the value is in the appropriate range.
+## Stability
+There is not yet a stable version (nor an official release of this library).
+All APIs are subject to change.

+# Examples

 ## Expected Calibration Error Example
 ```python